LSEG-API-Samples/Example.EMA.Java.ValueAddObjectsForEMA/README.md

 ### Run the *build* script

-Once these environment variables setup and hardcoded values are properly set, you must run the *build.bat* or the *build.ksh* script to build the _ValueAddObjectsForEMA_ example library and the related example applications.
+Once these environment variables setup and hardcoded values are properly set, you must run the *build-with-esdk-x.x.x.bat* or the *build-with-esdk-x.x.x.ksh* script to build the _ValueAddObjectsForEMA_ example library and the related example applications.

+_**Note:** The build script to be used must match the version of your installed Elektron SDK.
+For example: If you installed Elektron SDK 1.1.1 on a Windows machine then you should use the "build-with-esdk-1.1.x.bat" script.
+On the other hand, if you installed Elektron SDK 1.2.2 on a Linux machine then you should use the "build-with-esdk-1.2.2.ksh" script._

 #### Expected output